By Arlene Mornick

 Pickling to Remove Oxidation After Firing

-After quenching fired pieces, place into pickling solution to remove the oxidized layer on the surface that results from firing.
+After quenching and brushing fired pieces, place into pickling solution to remove the oxidized layer on the surface that results from firing.
 The amount of time the piece remains in the solution depends on the depth of the oxidation layer and may vary from 10 minutes to 2 hours.

 Pickling solutions should be kept warm while in use.
 I use a very small crock pot.
 Its interior ceramic surface prevents any chemical reaction that may occur when using base metals with pickle.